ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/lvm-extend.md

 ## Expand the partition if necessary

 If the LVM PV refers to a partition on a disk (e.g. /dev/sdb3) rather than a complete disk (/dev/sdb), you'll first need to expand the partition to use the new space.
-Use the 'growpart'  command to do this:
+Use the :code:```growpart```  command to do this:

 ```growpart <disk> <partition number>```